MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 ## Restrict the ability to access asset records

+To restrict the ability to access asset records, you'll make a copy of the default role, and then remove the ability to access assets from the default role.
+You can use the copy of the original default role as a backup.

+> [!NOTE]
+> If there are users that **DO** need access to asset records, you'lll need to create a new role with access to asset records.
+You'll need to do this for each user across each environment that they have access to.

 1. Sign into the environment that has the asset records you want to protect, and then in Settings, select **Advanced Settings**.